jessebs/namesilo_ddns/README.md

 ## Setup
 > bundle install --deployment

-Modify the copy config.json file that was provided to /etc/namesile_ddns/config.json and modify it with your configuration
+Copy the config.json file that was provided to /etc/namesile_ddns/config.json and modify it with your configuration